AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-type-store/event-type-store.md

 uid: EventTypeStore
 ---

-# Event type store
+# Event Type Store

-The event type store APIs allow you to create, read, update, and delete types, which are then converted to a GraphQL schema.
+The Event Type Store APIs allow you to create, read, update, and delete types, which are then converted to a GraphQL schema.